cristovao-trevisan/node-pitchfinder/README.md

 ## Todo
 - MacLeod using FFT
-- Integrate with `teoria` or another music theory tool to add more intelligent parsing.
-- Note-onsite algorithms.

 ## Thanks
 Several of these algorithms were ported from Jonas Six's excellent TarsosDSP library (written in Java).
 If you're looking for a far deeper set of tools than this, check out his work [on his website](http://tarsos.0110.be/tag/TarsosDSP) or [on Github](https://github.com/JorenSix/TarsosDSP).